seanlan/maddy/README.md

-Maddy Mail Server
+MailChat Mail Server
 =====================
 > Composable all-in-one mail server.

-Maddy Mail Server implements all functionality required to run a e-mail server.
+MailChat Mail Server implements all functionality required to run a e-mail server.
 It can send messages via SMTP (works as MTA), accept messages via SMTP (works as MX) and store messages while providing access to them via IMAP.
 In addition to that it implements auxiliary protocols that are mandatory